aijaz/blog/content/posts/2015/09/2015-09-21-all-this-for-one-shot.markdown

----
 title: "All This For One Shot"
 date: 2015-09-21 21:10
 comments: false
-Category:
-- Photography
-tags:
-- HDR
-- Tripod
 description: "Fourteen days in India.
 Traveling with a tripod.
 Used it for only one shot.
 Totally worth it."
----
+Category: Photography
+Tags: HDR, Tripod

 Fourteen days in India.
 Traveling with a tripod.
 Used it for only one shot.
 Totally worth it.